deep-sea-tactics/website/README.md

 # lhs-underwater-robotics

-This is the website for the LHS Deep Sea Tactics team.
+The website for the LHS Deep Sea Tactics team.

 find it here: https://willuhmjs.github.io/lhs-underwater-robotics